-People who run the setting have an innovative vision that they communicate successfully to their staff creating a positive ethos.
-They provide excellent learning and development opportunities for staff as well as children, which ensures the setting achieves very high standards.
-People who run the setting ensure staff have an excellent understanding of their roles and responsibilities and they embed the relevant policies and procedures within the setting.
+People who run the setting have an innovative vision that they communicate successfully to their staff, creating a positive ethos.
+People who run the setting ensure staff have a good understanding of their roles and responsibilities and they embed the relevant policies and procedures within the setting.
 They all work extremely well together as a team and speak highly of each other.
-People who run the setting have an effective statement of purpose that accurately reflects the service and allows parents to make a fully informed decision about sending their child to the setting.
+People who run the setting have an updated statement of purpose that accurately reflects the service and allows parents to make a fully informed decision about sending their child to the setting.
 They maintain excellent records in relation to children's contracts and their preferences and they have all the appropriate parental permissions in place.

 People who run the setting recognise the importance of self-evaluation and plan effectively for improvement.
-They implement an excellent system which informs their quality of care review.
+They implement an effective system which informs their quality of care review.
 People who run the setting receive feedback from children, parents, staff, outside agencies and other professionals to inform their report.
 They implement a purposeful action plan to enhance their practice and the service.
 People who run the setting are extremely approachable and welcome any ideas or suggestions to improve their practice.

 People who run the setting implement robust recruitment procedures to safeguard children and to ensure staff have the necessary qualifications and experience to provide high quality care.
 They have excellent systems in place to update checks in a timely manner.
 People who run the setting are enthusiastic and motivated, they set high expectations and inspire and lead staff well.
 They support staff effectively through regular, meaningful appraisals and supervisions that are integral to their practice.
-This means staff are confident, motivated and energetic in their roles.
-The key worker system enables children to settle with familiar staff who are sensitive to children's individual needs.
+This means staff are confident, motivated, and energetic in their roles.
 People who run the setting deploy staff effectively to ensure they meet, and often exceed staffing ratios, and as a result fully meet children's individual needs.

 People who run the setting have developed excellent partnerships with parents and carers, as well as other professionals and outside agencies.
 Parents said they are confident to approach staff for help and advice and recognise their children make excellent progress in their learning and development at the setting.
-They speak very highly of staff.
-People who run the setting ensure communication systems are inclusive and they maintain strong links with the school.
-This supports extremely successful transitions and ensures children's well-being is always a priority.
-People who run the setting develop meaningful relationships within the community through the local authority and other agencies which promotes positive outcomes for children.
+They speak very highly of staff and leaders.
+People who run the setting develop meaningful relationships within the community through visits to a local care home, fundraising events and gatherings where extended families are invited.